Successful businesses have several things in common. Their owners ensure that business records are intact and well-maintained.

 Public companies need to keep records of stock issued, stock transfers and stockholder information permanently.
 Any legal disputes that arise about who owns what part of the company or stock are easily resolved when these records are kept.

-When they are not, a business could spend years in legal battles sorting out issues that could have been easily resolved by retaining these important records.
+When they are not, a business could spend years in legal battles sorting out issues that could have been easily resolved by retaining these important documents.

 Financial Brokers or Investors